 In fact, the client is responsible for keeping track of assigned tasks, managing the progress, communicating with a developer or a team of developers, and accounting.

-Since a remote developer is a part of your development team, communication will be vital for both sides.
+The remote developer is a part of your development team.
+This means communication will be vital for both sides.
 In fact, more communication is needed because most of the teams are working remotely.

 Some people are gifted with either technical or managing skills.
 Nevertheless, entrepreneurs underestimate the complexity of outstaffing.
 They believe that they’ll be able to communicate, manage and assign tasks to remote employees, and manage their business at the same time.